ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

 Please feel free to customize these variables as much as you'd like (after all, the world doesn't need a bunch of apps that look identical).
 Once a change is made the CSS file will be rebuilt using the new values you've specificed.

-Colors are only one example, you'll see throughout the `_variables.scss` file you can change many different properties such as padding, font sizes, margins, border colors, etc. There's absolutely no need to change them all, but they're there to be tweaked, so go nuts if you're so inclinded.
+Colors are only one example, you'll see throughout the `_variables.scss` file you can change many different properties such as padding, font sizes, margins, border colors, widths, heights, etc. There's absolutely no need to change them all, but they're there to be tweaked if you choose so.

-## Customization
+## Full Customization

-Changing the variables is the easiest way to start customizing you Ionic app.
-However, there's nothing stopping you from going into each of the Sass files and completely customizing them (and if you've got a few cool tricks up your sleeve others would find useful we'd love to have you [contribute](/contribute/) them).
+Changing the variables is the easiest way to start modifying your Ionic app.
+However, there's nothing stopping you from going into each of the separate Sass files and customizing them to fit your requirements.
+(And if you've got a few cool tricks up your sleeve, which others may find useful, we'd love to have you [contribute](/contribute/) to Ionic).

-Now start tickering around and build some awesome apps!
+Now start building some awesome apps and [tell us all about it](/examples/submit.html)!

 ## Resources